 In a study issued by the Urban Institute, they estimate the amount of back rent owed across the country ranges from $8.4 billion to $52.6 billion.
 This is somewhat promising taking into account that we have $43 billion allocated in the Treasury for back rent.
 The problem is getting it into the hands of landlords before they start evicting tenants.

-However, landlords are being extremely cautious when accepting rent from the ‘Fund’ under terms that may be imposed by local agencies.
+However, landlords are being cautious when accepting rent from the ‘Fund’ under terms that local agencies may impose.
 For example, some programs can include a ban on evicting that tenant in the future, or raising their rent for a window of time if they accept the assistance.

-Fact #1: Landlords actually hate evictions.
-They are expensive and would rather get their rent than have to go to the cost and headaches of pursuing an eviction.
+Fact #1: Landlords hate evictions because they are expensive.
+They would rather get their rent than have to go to the cost and headaches of pursuing an eviction.

 Fact #2: All of that Treasury money for the rental assistance is still available for the taking…if applied for.

-The Solution: If you want to get this money, avoid the process of eviction, it’s critical you get engaged in the process and implore your tenants for their help with important data.
+If you want to get this money, avoid the process of eviction, it’s critical you engage yourself in the process.
+You need to implore your tenants for their help with important data.
 Hopefully, they will realize it’s in their best interest as well to help in the process.

 The National Low Income Housing Coalition has a state-by-state list of the 483 programs giving out federal money.
 The Consumer Financial Protection Bureau also has a new tool to help you apply for rental relief.

-The good news is that landlords/tenants can get up to 18 months of rent relief (in a mix of back and future rent).
+The good news is that landlords/tenants can get up to 18 months of rent relief.
+It will be in a mix of back and future rent.
 It’s just working through the process.

-Look at the state agencies that may be administering the fund in your area and determine if and how your tenants may qualify for assistance.
-Then, get involved and try to work with your tenant to get as much money as you can and make it a win-win if possible.
+Look at the state agencies that may be administering the fund in your area.
+Then determine if and how your tenants may qualify for assistance.
+Make sure t oget involved and try to work with your tenant to get as much money as you can.
+It is a win-win if possible.